benliang99/Goose.ai/README.md

 ## ❓ What it does

 Goose.ai is a multipurpose, platform-agnostic tool that uses an LLM-driven chatbot to increase accessibility to Web3 services and blockchain data visualization tools.
 Ask questions about specific Web3 technologies, get insights on data feeds (subgraphs), and **make blockchain state changes** all through chat.

+Login to access our chatbot with WorldCoin or MetaMask [here](https://goose-ai.netlify.app).

+Access our Dashboard via our chatbot or [directly](https://goosedashboard.streamlit.app/).

 ## 🚧 How we built it